Rust unit testing: simplify your tests

 Make your tests more robust and maintainable

 Now that we understand the building blocks for writing unit tests in Rust, you probably feel the urge to apply that knowledge and fully cover your application with tests.
 Don't you?
 Well, I would ask you to hold your horses and apply it gradually.
-We still have a lot of ground to cover, but the next sections are probably going to simplify your life right away.
+We still have a lot of ground to cover, but the next sections will probably simplify your life right away.

 incremental commits is available here.
-In case of doubt, check the code or feel free to reach me through any of my
+In case of doubt, check the code or feel free to reach out to me on any of my

 social media accounts.